nicochatzi/rust-audio-engine-workshop/README.md

 # Rust Workshops to build a synth for multiple platforms

-This workshop will cover the process of creating an audio engine in Rust and using that engine as a static library in different environments.
+This workshop will cover the process of creating a simple tone player in Rust and using that as a library in different environments.
-The engine is a 4-operator FM synth.

 This project aims to show how to write a single Rust library that can be consumed by a:
 * C/C++ desktop application
-* C/C++ embedded application
 * WASM-capable environment
-* Python script

 ## Getting Started